zzhangjii/learning-library/workshops/intelligent-chatbots/LabGuide100.md

 ![](images/100/image28.png)

-Please finish each flow if you are testing the Bot, or hit  **Reset**  to create a new session and avoid confusion with an incomplete flow from a previous session.
+Please finish each flow if you are testing the Bot, or hitÃ?Â **Reset**Ã?Â to create a new session and avoid confusion with an incomplete flow from a previous session.

-Now click the  **Intent**  tab.
+Now click theÃ?Â **Intent**Ã?Â tab.
 We are going to now test only the intent and entity resolution rather than a whole conversation flow.

-In the message area type **Show menu** and press **Send**.
+In the message area type **Show menu**Ã?Â and pressÃ?Â **Send**.

 ![](images/100/image29.png)